xmidt-org/docs/content/docs/operating/getting_started/index.md

 This step will be done at each service level, by providing a list of urls.

 ## Consul
-[Consul](https://www.consul.io/) allows petasos to know about all the talaria's in the datacenter
+[Consul](https://www.consul.io/) allows petasos to dynamically know about all the talarias in the datacenter.

 | Pro                           | Con                            |
 |-------------------------------|--------------------------------|